apple/swift-crypto/CONTRIBUTING.md

 If you wish to update the CMakeLists files you can either do this by using [act](https://github.com/nektos/act) or calling the remotely hosted CI script.

-Issuing a command such as the following to `act` will cause it to run the `cmake-lists` job locally which updates the CMakeLists files and if it finds no changes will perform a build.
-The `--bind` flag means that the VM will be acting on your local filesystem so be aware that this could delete/change files (including your git setup/branches).
+Issuing a command such as the following to `act` causes it to run the `cmake-lists` job locally which updates the CMakeLists files and if it finds no changes performs a build.
+The `--bind` flag means that the VM be acts on your local filesystem so be aware that this could delete/change files (including your git setup/branches).
 ```
 act --container-architecture linux/amd64 pull_request -j cmake-lists -W ./.github/workflows/pull_request.yml  --bind
 ```

-You can find the underlying script can at https://github.com/apple/swift-nio/blob/main/scripts/update-cmake-lists.sh .
+You can find the underlying script at https://github.com/apple/swift-nio/blob/main/scripts/update-cmake-lists.sh .
 Using the script directly is less straightforwards because it requires you to pass the JSON config from the `pull_request.yml` file into the script, such as:
 ```
 curl -s https://raw.githubusercontent.com/apple/swift-nio/main/scripts/update-cmake-lists.sh | CONFIG_JSON='{"targets":[{"name":"CCryptoBoringSSL","type":"source","exceptions":[]},{"name":"CCryptoBoringSSLShims","type":"source","exceptions":[]},{"name":"CryptoBoringWrapper","type":"source","exceptions":[]},{"name":"Crypto","type":"source","exceptions":[]},{"name":"_CryptoExtras","type":"source","exceptions":[]},{"name":"CCryptoBoringSSL","type":"assembly","exceptions":["*/AES/*.swift"]}]}' bash
 ```